v-poc/vui-vc-next/README.md

 ### Status

-- More UI components WIP.
+- More UI components WIP based on Vue 3.
 - Currently JavaScript version only, will provide TypeScript codebase in next major version.
-- About project test, will provide unit and e2e test in next major version.
+- About project test, will provide unit/e2e test in next major version.

 ### Usage